Our Stories

 Bill TaftBill Taft, Senior Vice President of Economic Development

-Bill leads the expansion of LISC’s inclusive economic development efforts in its 37 local programs by investing in people, places, and businesses.
-Bill has been with LISC since 2005, initially serving as LISC Indianapolis’ Executive Director, later as Program Vice President, and now as Senior Vice President for Economic Development.
-Under Bill’s leadership, LISC Indianapolis invested over $240 million to leverage $1 billion of investment in the core urban neighborhoods of Indianapolis.
-Prior to that, Bill was President of Southeast Neighborhood Development, Inc. (SEND) for 14 years, overseeing the early phases of revitalizing the Fountain Square area of Indianapolis.
-Bill holds an undergraduate degree from Cedarville University and a master’s from Ball State University’s College of Architecture and Planning.
+Bill provides strategic leadership to advance inclusive economic development efforts across LISC’s 38+ local markets by investing in small business, place-based strategies, and capacity building partnerships for community-based organizations.
+Bill has been with LISC since 2005, initially serving as LISC Indianapolis’ Executive Director, later as Program Vice President, and ultimately as Senior Vice President for Economic Development charged with the development of a cohesive national program structure.
+Under Bill’s leadership, LISC deployed over $230 million in pandemic relief funds to disadvantaged entrepreneurs, and previously led the investment of over $240 million to leverage $1 billion of investment in the core urban neighborhoods of Indianapolis.

 None